 See that?

-That's that's that's Lebanon.
+That's Lebanon.

 You see over there, that's Syria.

-And he kept pointing and he identified all of the countries that surround Israel who want to exterminate it.
+And he kept pointing, and he identified all of the countries that surround Israel who want to exterminate it.

 And then he pointed down to the bottom of the valley.